 Rule #3: At the start of each stitching line, make sure the takeup lever is at its highest position.
 Then, gently but firmly, hold both the bobbin and needle threads behind the presser.
 This will avoid gnarly, tangled up threads on the underside!

-Rule #4: Please, do NOT watch the needle!
-Instead, keep your eyes on the raw edge as it grazes past the seam allowance markings on the throat plate.
+Instead, keep your eyes on the raw edge at the right as it grazes past the seam allowance markings on the needle plate.

 Rule #5: Be safe, please!
 Keep your fingers at least 1” from the presser foot at all times!

 Okay.
 Now that you know the rules, let’s learn…

 The Anatomy of a Seam

 A sewing machine stitch (also known as a lockstitch) is a simple thing.
 It is the result of the needle thread reaching down into the bobbin case looping around the bobbin thread, drawing the bobbin thread up so that they both interlock midway between two layers of fabric.

 Once a seam is sewn, this is its anatomy…

 As you can see, there are three parts to a seam: